AstraBert/BioMedicalPapersBot/README.md

 You can find a snippet code of the functions used to retrieve and parse data from PubMed in [pubmedScraper.py](./scripts/pubmedScraper.py).
 The workflow is pretty simple:

 - `search_pubmed` does the actual webscraping, thanks to the Entrez NCBI module, that remotely connects to online servers and communicate with them: the function returns a list of PubMed IDs
-- `fetch_pubmed_details`, thanks to a faster access to paper metadata and data with the IDs from the previous function, retrieves significant information about papers and outputs it in standard text format
+- `fetch_pubmed_details`, thanks to a faster access to paper metadata and data with the IDs from the previous function, retrieves significant information about papers and outputs it in standard XML format
+- `fetch_xml` takes care of parsing the XML output and extracting titles, authors, dates of publication and DOIs.
 - `respond_to_query` outputs the information of interest in a format that is human-readable and message-sendable

 You can also find the basic architecture of the python code that is used for the Gradio bot itself.